Office of the Superintendent of Financial Institutions

 B.3.2.2 Description of Product:

-A description of the product and its key features must be disclosed.
-This should disclose details on the features of the product, the guarantees, benefits, contract durations, etc. The level of detail in this description should be sufficient to justify the methodology and assumptions used.
+The AAR must include a description of the product, including its key features, the guarantees, benefits, contract durations, etc. The level of detail in this description should be sufficient to justify the methodology and assumptions used.
 Please indicate for each product whether they are open, closed, or closed but open for new deposits.